swo/dbotu3/doc/source/distribution.rst

      &\quad + \sum_i \left[ (a_i + b_i) \ln (a_i + b_i) - \ln a_i! - \ln b_i! \right]
    \end{aligned}

-The difference between the log can be conveniently written in terms of a helper function:
+The difference between the logs can be conveniently written in terms of a helper function:

 .. math::